Carl Zeiss Jena Biotar 2/58

 - Filter Mount: M49.5×0.75

-The early version fo the Carl Zeiss jena Biotar 2/58 have either an all black finish with white engravings and red markings or a silver finish.
+The early version of the Carl Zeiss jena Biotar 2/58 have either an all black finish with white engravings and red markings or a silver finish.
 These lenses are very rare, especially in good condition.
-Coated lenses are marked with a red T. Besides being much more compact than later Biotar lenses, these early models differ from later versions due to different reasons:
+Coated lenses are marked with a red T. There is no preset setting.
+The lens barrel is slimer compared to the later versions of the lens.
+Besides being much more compact than later Biotar lenses, these early models differ from later versions due to different reasons:

 - 17 aperture blades instead of 13